 - receipt of a written request by you (or another person engaged by you) to us.

 7) Your Rights

-Under the General Data Protection Regulations (“GDPR”) you are entitled to see the information we hold about you.
+Under the General Data Protection Regulations (“GDPR”) you are entitled to see the information that we hold about you.
 You can also request changes to be made to incorrect information.
 You can ask for information to be deleted or blocked if you legitimately think that we shouldn’t be processing that information or are processing it incorrectly.

 In summary, your rights are:

 - To have access to your personal data and to certain other supplementary information that this Privacy Notice is already designed to address

 - To require us to correct any mistakes in your information which we hold

 - To require the erasure of personal data concerning you in certain situations

 - To receive the personal data concerning you which you have provided to us, in a structured, commonly used and machine-readable format and have the right to transmit that data to a third party in certain situations

 - To object at any time to the processing of personal data concerning you for direct marketing